Remove the fanfare and most writing advice boils down to read more, write more, and get better feedback.

 That line is moving and stays with you.
 Damn good communication, in short.
 You’ll learn quite a few things about how to accomplish this in your own writing by reading this book.

-3. Bird by Bird by Anne Lamott
+3. Bird by Bird

 As one reviewer put it, highlighting the best parts of this book is a fruitless endeavor as you’d be better off dipping the whole thing in yellow highlighter.
 No matter what style or medium, it is a book that every writer should read.